 Get Out of Debt

-If budgeting is priority numero uno, getting out of debt should be a close second.
+If budgeting is a priority numero uno, getting out of debt should be a close second.
 Paying any interest is money out the window and will slow down your wealth building.
 If you’re not sure where to start, there are many debt-paying strategies you can find.
 Many services will help you consolidate your debt at a lower interest rate.

 Pump up Your Emergency Fund